Manhandled (1924 film)

 Manhandled is a 1924 American silent drama film directed by Allan Dwan and starring Gloria Swanson.
-The film was produced by Famous Players–Lasky at their East Coast Astoria Studios facility and distributed by Paramount Pictures.
-The supporting cast includes Frank Morgan.
+The film was produced by Famous Players–Lasky at their East Coast Astoria Studios facility, and distributed by Paramount Pictures.
+The supporting cast includes Frank Morgan, and Ziegfeld Follies headliner Ann Pennington, who performs a short novelty dance.
 A young woman goes out partying when her hard-working boyfriend neglects her.

 Prints exist of this Swanson feature.